abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 This extension method also gets options to change the database table prefix and schema for this module, but it is not important here.

-The final application calls the extension methods inside the `MigrationsDbContext`  class, so it can decide which modules are included in the database maintained by this `MigrationsDbContext`.
-If you want to create a second database and move some module tables to the second database, then you need to have a second `MigrationsDbContext` class which only calls the extension methods of the related modules.
+The final application calls the extension methods inside the `ApplicationDbContext`  class, so it can decide which modules are included in the database maintained by this `ApplicationDbContext`.
+If you want to create a second database and move some module tables to the second database, then you need to have a second `ApplicationDbContext` class which only calls the extension methods of the related modules.
 This topic will be detailed in the next sections.

 The same `ConfigureBackgroundJobs` method is also called in the `DbContext` of the Background Jobs module: